 Training must be provided to ensure drivers are competent to carry out their tasks and duties.

 Drivers should be trained to report all work-related safety concerns, road incidents and near misses to their manager.

 Well-trained drivers make the roads safer for all users.

 Well-trained drivers strive hard to avoid incidents and collisions on the roads.

 Regular driver training can make vehicular incidents less likely to happen.

 Drivers who receive training and are familiar with the vehicle they drive, have less stress and are more comfortable during their working day.
 The main result is happier drivers and increased overall job satisfaction.

-50% of drivers do not fully understand all the features on their vehicle.
-Before embarking on any journey in a vehicle, drivers should understand all the operating features in their vehicles.
+50% of drivers do not fully understand all features in their vehicle.
+Before embarking on any journey in a vehicle, drivers must know the height and width of their vehicle, check their route for low bridges and understand all operating features in their vehicle.
 The basics that drivers should be aware of: